A Local’s Guide to the Best 16 Things to Do in Golden Gate Park San Francisco

 California Academy of Sciences

 The Academy has a variety of exhibits throughout the year, as well as unique rotating exhibits.
 One very popular exhibit at the Academy of Sciences is Night Life on Thursday nights.
-On these nights you can enjoy cocktails while learning about nocturnal life.
+These nights are 21+ and allow you to enjoy cocktails while learning about nocturnal life.
 This is my favorite way to visit the Academy of Sciences!

 Pre-purchased tickets are required for entry during a specific time.
 Purchase tickets here